jannicz/appointment-picker/README.md

 ```

 ## Methods
-The appointment-picker exposes several functions to change its behaviour from outside.
+The appointment-picker exposes several functions to change its behaviour from outside ([see this demo](https://jannicz.github.io/appointment-picker/example/exposed-functions.html)).
 You can both use it with or without jQuery.
 While using jQuery always remember to add `$pickerReference.appointmentPicker.functionName()` to your picker reference.

 To get the current time programatically from a picker instance use
 ```javascript